Arunpmohanan/mediawiki/README.md

 Dockerfiles : mediawiki 1.37.2 with redhat base image  8  and mariadb:10.4

-K8s service file for the above deplyments
+K8s Deployments files and service file for the above images

 Helm configuration for the above deployments

 The images created by the Docker files are pushed to the registry docker.io/arunpmohanandocker/learn01 and used in the deployments files for k8s